olliephillips/iotUI.js/README.md

 ```
 Here, 'switch' is the id of the component, 'change' is the event to listen for, and 'changeEventHandler' is the callback function.

-As mentioned should you wish to control the switch programatically, use these API methods.
+As mentioned should you wish to control the Switch component programatically, use these API methods.

 ```
 // Get components state, 'on' or 'off'